aadarshram/GRASP/README.md

-# GRASP
+# GRASP - Generalized Robotic Action models for Sensorimotor Policies (Ongoing)

-Exploring Generalized Robotic Action models for Sensorimotor Policies
+Exploring robotic foundation models for general-purpose pick&place manipulation using lerobot and so101 as a part of student robotics club, iBot at Indian Institute of Technology Madras.